NavaTron/norc/README.md

-# NORC: Why Organizations Need a New Approach to Secure Communication
+# NORC: Why Organizations Need a New Approach to Secure Real-time Communication

 **The first protocol that doesn't make you choose between security and collaboration**